1

 In conclusion, canine brucellosis is a serious disease that demands attention and action.
 By prioritizing prevention, early detection, and control measures, incidences of brucellosis in dogs can be minimized, protecting the well-being of both animals and humans.
 With responsible practices and continued collaboration, we can combat the threat of canine brucellosis and ensure a healthier future for our beloved canine companions.

-Are there any vaccines available for canine brucellosis?
+No, there are no vaccines available for canine brucellosis.